FREQUENTLY ASKED QUESTIONS (FAQ)

 Take charge of your financial future....Seneca makes it easy.

-If you’re looking for a financial advisory firm that’s independent, experienced, and working with your best interests in mind, consider Seneca Financial Advisors.
+If you are looking for a financial advisory firm that is independent, experienced, and working with your best interests in mind, consider Seneca Financial Advisors.
 We offer you guidance from a range of certified and licensed professionals, independent research, real freedom in terms of choosing suitable investment options, and best of all, a plan designed to help you make the most of your financial future.
 Feel free to request a personal consultation and find out more about us.

 Why should I choose Seneca Financial Advisors?

-We hold the belief that today it’s more important than ever to have an advisor who is independent and well-informed — an advisor who works in your best interests.
+We hold the belief that today it is more important than ever to have an advisor who is independent and well-informed — an advisor who works in your best interests.
 At Seneca, we base our advice on multiple sources of independent research and have the ability to choose from many options when determining suitable investments.
-We accept no commissions of any kind.
 This means that Seneca offers you an environment where decisions are based solely upon your unique needs and best interests.
 Best of all, we encompass all the pieces of your financial situation under one roof to make life more manageable for you and your family.

-We’re here to advise you — not to sell you products — which means the only payments we receive are fees from our clients.
-Our services are paid 100% by our clients and not based on commissions.
-No one at Seneca receives indirect payments or referral fees from investment managers, funds, or other professionals we recommend to our clients.
+We are here to advise you — not to sell you products being pushed by a corporate owner.
+We are independently owned.
+The only payments we receive are from our clients.
+Our services are paid 100% by our clients.
+Seneca does not receive any referral fees from investment managers, funds, or other professionals we recommend to our clients.
 Nor do we have exclusive agreements with certain investment managers.
 Our goal is always to provide advice that is objective and in your best interests.

 Again, unlike some companies or firms that offer “financial advice” but receive compensation by acting as an agent for the product manufacturer, Seneca puts the interests of clients first.
 This means we act as your agent and always seek the best results for you as our client.